 Following is an outline of validated clinical psychology tests provided by Life Psychologists:

-The PAI-Plus is an objective inventory of adult personality which assesses psychopathological syndromes and provides information relevant for clinical diagnosis, treatment planning, and screening for psychopathology.
+The Personality Assessment Inventory (PAI-Plus) is an objective inventory of adult personality which assesses psychopathological syndromes and provides information relevant for clinical diagnosis, treatment planning, and screening for psychopathology.

 The PAI has 22 non-overlapping scales of four varieties: